JohnAugustineMcCain/Trivalent/P_vs_NP_as_Epistemic_Illusion.md

 In both cases, the inquiry demands a kind of predictive knowledge that is only available after the fact.
 Just as the halting status of a program is known definitively only by running it (or proving its halting through specific means), the solvability of a given NP problem in polynomial time is only demonstrable through the discovery of an actual algorithm.

-Thus, with much-needed generalization, P vs NP becomes decidable in the epistemolog- ical domain of undecidable problems.
+Thus, with much-needed generalization, P vs NP becomes decidable as being in the epistemological domain of undecidable problems.
 The question becomes one not about computational speed, but about the limits of knowability itself.
 It asks for a method of determining, in general, the outcome of a search without performing the search.
 This is a request known from computability theory to be impossible.

 ## 4 The Erasure of Semantics
 The formal framing of P vs NP hinges on the assumption that problems, solutions, and verifiers can be fully encoded within a formal system.
 This assumption is necessary to bring the problem into the domain of computational complexity theory—but it imposes a distortion with significant philosophical consequences.